gam-19/DevOps-Notes/IaC/Terraform/Terraform.md

 ```
   terraform destroy
 ```
-Will destroy all  resources we have created in our project.
+Will destroy all  resources in our current config file.
 Note: Good thing, you don't have to know in which **order** you need **to delete the resources**.